BuildFarBox/default-template/ReadMe.markdown

 This is the default template frame for all the sites on FarBox.

-You also can't turn the `inherit` off by modify your site configs.
+If you do not want this frame working for your site ,just turn the `inherit` off by modify your site configs.

-The default template is in `Jinja2` syntax, no `Jade` version yet.